 1. Wake up at YOUR right time.

-We've all heard that morning people are the most productive people: “You've got to be part of the 5 am club!
-If you've slept in past 6 am, then you're behind already!”
+We've all heard that morning people are the most productive people: “You've got to be part of the 5 am alarm club!
+If you've slept in past 6 am, then you're behind already!” or the infamous "The early bird catches the worm!"
 Groan.

 According to a 2012 study published by the American Psychological Association, participants who self-identified as "morning people" reported feeling “happier and healthier than night owls.”
 One hypothesis from the research, however, is that the typical 9-5 workday is geared to benefit those who function at their best earlier in the day.